-Courses & Requirements
+Courses & J.D.
+Requirements

 The 87 semester hours necessary for graduation must include the successful completion of the following courses and requirements: